ozaner/ozaner.github.io/_posts/philosophy/00-0-0-turing-test.md

 So now we have two problems, coming up with an initial 'child' machine, and educating it.
 For the former Turing suggests trial and error.
 He likens the process to evolution by natural selection:
 - Structure of the child machine -> Hereditary Material (i.e. genes)
 - Changes -> Mutations
-- Natural Selection -> Judgement of the Experimenter.
+- Judgement of the Experimenter -> Natural Selection

-Crucially, an active intelligent designer (i.e. the experimenter) would be much faster in producing positive changes, or mutations, in a model than natural selection.
+Note that, crucially, an active intelligent designer (i.e. the experimenter) would be much faster in producing positive changes, or mutations, in a model than natural selection.
 For the problem of education, Turing has two suggestions that would hopefully work together:
 - A system of inference and logic to deduce claims about the world.
 - A system of reward and punishment (think reinforcement learning).